ChrisClems/EdgeSharp/README.md

 assemblyDoc.TraverseOccurrencesWithAction(PrintDocumentName, recursive:true);
 ```

-The IOcurrenceEsx interface in the above example is an adapter interface for Occurrence and SubOcurrence types so that one may iterate over occurrences within an assembly and access common methods between them.
+The IOcurrenceEsx interface in the above example is an adapter interface for Occurrence and SubOcurrence types so that one may iterate over occurrences within an assembly and access common methods between them without creating two complete code paths.

 ```C#
 IOccurrenceEsx occurrenceAdapter = new OccurrenceAdapter(occurrence)